By Dr. A.J. Drenth

 Extraverted Feeling (Fe) surveys a breadth of human feeling.
 Its goal is to cultivate interpersonal harmony among people.

 Introverted Feeling (Fi) is concerned with inner harmony.
 Whereas Fe focuses on interpersonal matters, Fi is intrapersonal.
-Its focus is on personal values, preferences, and feelings, largely independent of others.
+Its focus is on personal values, preferences, and feelings.

 The Judging (Ti, Te, Fi, Fe) & Perceiving Functions (Si, Se, Ni, Ne)